 100 years later in 1895 Wilhelm Röntgen accidentally discovers X-rays.
 In 1896 Becquerel uses uranium and radium to discover alpha and beta rays.
 Becquerel is known as the “father of nuclear energy”.

 Then after Villard discovers gamma rays.
 These alpha, beta, and gamma rays are actually high-speed particles.
 Nowadays this nuclear radiation is known as alpha radiation, beta radiation, and gamma radiation.

 Between 1902-1919 Ernest Rutherford conducted various experiments with this alternative energy.

 Further in 1905 Einstein puts a theory relating mass and energy, E=mc2.
 This theory is known as Einstein Equation.

-In 1913 Bohr publishes a model of the atomic structure which is widely accepted till today.
+In 1913 Bohr publishes a model of the atomic structure which is widely accepted today.

-1932 is the important year in the history of nuclear power as James Chadwick discovers the neutron.
-This is the important component in nuclear fission.
+1932 is an important year in the history of nuclear power as James Chadwick discovers the neutron.
+This is an important component of nuclear fission.